Prostate Cancer Treatment with Lutetium-177 PSMA (program ID: 355871)

 About the department

-Since August 2013, the department has a new center for the production of radiopharmaceuticals, which is equipped with a cyclotron and allows for the production of radioactive drugs based on the GMP standard in compliance with the GMP standard, according to the current requirements for radiation protection and drug prescription.
+Since August 2013, the department has had a new center for the production of radiopharmaceuticals, which is equipped with a cyclotron and allows for the production of radioactive drugs based on the GMP standard in compliance with the GMP standard, according to the current requirements for radiation protection and drug prescription.
 Therefore, the department receives the necessary diagnostic markers and radiopharmaceuticals for the individualized treatment of patients in a shorter time.
 They are distinguished by higher quality and improved safety.
 Thus, the doctors provide patients with the best possible treatment.